MajorTom327/TheftShot/README.md

 # TheftShot

+> There is some security problems on the project.
+But tbh, I don't want to handle that.
+>
+> If you want to, feel free to do it.

 TheftShot is a basic project.
 It build a windows service and his installer.

 The TheftShot service do something very basic.